Our seminars and customized trainings are now available in a live interactive online format.

 Design your own response continuum to ensure the consistency that students from trauma need … Receive valuable tools for helping teams respond with greater consistency for successful implementation of these effective, evidence-based practices

-Examine proven tools, interventions and responses commonly used in classrooms that are most effective in supporting and responding to students with a trauma background … Here’s how!
+Examine proven tools, interventions and responses commonly used in classrooms that are most effective in supporting and responding to students with a trauma background – whether you are working with students in-person or online … Here's how!

-- Receive a Valuable and Extensive Trauma-Informed Strategies Resource Handbook
+- Receive a Valuable and Extensive Digital Trauma-Informed Strategies Resource Handbook

 Outstanding Strategies You Can Use Immediately